Best On-Prem DAM Systems in 2026: A Practical Comparison

 Strengths

-- Advanced metadata automation
+- Automatic metadata tagging

-- AI-assisted keyword generation
+- AI-assisted keyword generation for images

-- Clear organizational structure for long-standing archives
+- Clear organizational structure for long-term archival

 Limitations

-- User interface feels less modern
+- The user interface feels dated

 Ideal for